-Emotional vampires can be so appealing because they tap into your innate attraction to Hunter-Gatherers.
+Emotional vampires can be so appealing because they tap into your innate attraction to hunters (this goes back to our hunter-gatherer days).
 The only problem is, they are hunting YOU.
 Don’t be the deer that feels special just because the hunter has its red laser light on it.
 Hunters HUNT.
 If they could connect and empathize with their prey, they wouldn’t shoot.
 The fact that the red laser light is on you has nothing to do with you being that much more noticeable or special than the other deer.
 It has everything to do with you STICKING AROUND LONG ENOUGH for the light to remain on YOU.

 They say that sunlight will kill a literal vampire and I believe that this true for emotional ones.
 The only thing that will disable and disinterest emotional vampires is your light.
 And only you know where your amplifier is.

 But how about when you find yourself in the darkness of your triggers?